To make available facilities for the teaching and practice of Buddhism in Her Majesty’s Prisons and other places of lawful detention or custody.

 Liberation Prison Project offers spiritual advice and teachings, as well as books and materials, to people in prison interested in exploring, studying and practicing Buddhism.
 A Tibetan Buddhist organization and social services project affiliated with the Foundation for the Preservation of the Mahayana Tradition, since 1996 the project has supported the Buddhist practice of over 20,000 prisoners.
 Active mainly in the U.S. and Australia, where we are established as nonprofit organizations in San Francisco and the Australian Blue Mountains, we also have branches in New Zealand, Spain, Mexico, Mongolia and Italy.

 Monthly visits to six state institutions, bi-monthly visits to two others, books are provided and correspondence maintained.
 Three institutions have full programs of zazen, kinhin, service, dharma talk, and discussion.
-Tonen Sara O-Connor does individual pastoral visits upon request.
+Tonen O’Connor no longer visits the prisons herself, but is still the main contact and organization person responsible for sending teachers to prisons.
+She also organizes the monthly “Sosaku” newsletter, produced by inmates.

 Thay Kobai Scott Whitney is the spiritual director and conducts meditation classes in the coastal, Grays Harbor area of Washington as well as leading retreats around the northwest.
 He especially works with marginalized people who do not feel comfortable in other spiritual communities: people in 12-Step programs, those recovering from prison or homelessness, domestic violence or loss of a loved one.